 Voting patterns and key concerns of religious traditions in the UK

-Our reporters have produced a series on how the different religious traditions represented in the UK vote, and what they are saying about their major concerns:
+Our reporters have produced a series on how the different religious traditions are represented in the UK vote, and what they are saying about their major concerns:

 The Christian Vote by Tim Wyatt: There is no bloc vote among Christians in the UK, but there is a common approach that faith is tied to social justice.
 Tim Wyatt and Catherine Pepinster report on voting patterns and assess key issues.